This article will share with you how to prepare and pass the SC-200 Microsoft Security Operations Analyst certification exam successfully.

 Mitigate threats using Microsoft 365 Defender (25-30%)

-Detect, investigate, respond, and remediate threats to the production environment by using Microsoft Defender for Office 365
+Mitigate threats to the production environment by using Microsoft 365 Defender

-- Detect, investigate, respond, and remediate Microsoft Teams, SharePoint, and OneDrive for Business threats
+- Investigate, respond, and remediate threats to Microsoft Teams, SharePoint, and OneDrive

-- Detect, investigate, respond, and remediate threats to email by using Defender for Office 365
+- Investigate, respond, and remediate threats to email by using Microsoft Defender for Office 365

 - Manage data retention, alert notification, and advanced features